Ready for humanoid development? Diagnosis with EC-Engineer Web on the NVIDIA® Jetson™ AGX Orin

 Snippet 1: Starting the application EcEngineerWeb

-As a result, the application on the MainDevice starts and is now able to get a connection as shown in figure 2 below.
-The EC-Engineer Web is now ready to connect to any browser on localhost, port 5000.
+Once started, the application runs on the MainDevice and is ready to accept a connection, as shown in Figure 2.
+EC-Engineer Web can now be accessed from any browser via localhost on port 5000.

 Figure 2: EcEngineerWeb is ready for connection

-After starting the EcMasterDemo on the MainDevice, the EC-Engineer Web is now able to connect to the system.
-With the user-friendly interface of the web application, all relevant data can be visualized with one of the standard internet browsers like Chrome, FireFox, Edge, Safari or similar.
+After starting the EcMasterDemo on the MainDevice, EC-Engineer Web can connect to the system.
+Using the web-based interface, all relevant data can be visualized in standard browsers such as Chrome, Firefox, Edge, Safari, or similar.

 Figure 3: command ifconfig lists the ethernet adapters

-Now the user can have an overview of the systems as shown in figure 4.
-The current state of the MainDevice, information about number and status of the SubDevices and current memory usage can be monitored.
+The user then gains an overview of the system, as shown in Figure 4.
+The current state of the MainDevice, the number and status of SubDevices, and current memory usage can all be monitored.

 Figure 4: General information in the application EcEngineerWeb

-The EC-Engineer Web also grants access to the CoE object dictionary.
-The tab shows all relevant data of the system (see figure 5) like Hard- and Software versions, Identification, IDs, limits and configuration settings.
+EC-Engineer Web also grants access to the CoE object dictionary.
+This tab displays all relevant system data, as shown in Figure 5, including hardware and software versions, identification data, IDs, limits, and configuration settings.

 Figure 5: Access to object dictionary on the EcEngineerWeb